koreader/kpvbooklet/README_FIRST.txt

 =================================================

 KPVBooklet is a Kindle booklet for starting KOReader/kindlepdfviewer.
-It also updats last access and percentage finished information in Kindle's content catalog entry of the opened document.
+It also updates last access and percentage finished information in Kindle's content catalog entry of the opened document.

 Supported firmware versions are: